Welcome

 “What Vick did is, obviously, senseless and reprehensible.
 But I believe Vick, as a wealthy and talented athletic superstar who performs his job out in the open before crowds of amped-up and highly opinionated fans, suffers an unfair disadvantage as compared to, say, the heads of a meatpacking plant or the directors of a medical research lab where animals are suffering the cruelest imaginable abuses behind walls and doors that remove them from our sight and, therefore, judgments.”

-Alec Baldwin expressing his views on the Michael Vick case on the Huffington Post.
+Alec Baldwin expressing his views on the Michael Vick case in the Huffington Post.

 While on one hand I tend to agree with the spirit of what he’s saying here, he does seem to oversimplify a bit, lumping arguably legitimate causes (food and medical care) in with much more difficult to defend practices, namely a barbaric entertainment ritual and senseless gambling.
 Anyway, I just thought it was an interesting topic.